Kwinshadow/TelegramV2rayCollector/README.md

 ## Option of Bot
 * Update every 1 hour
-* Have All type of configs (vmess, vless, ss, trojan, reality)
+* Have All type of configs (vmess, vless, ss, trojan)
 * File have been encrypted for use in all V2ray client

 ## sublinks